Healthy Homes Assessment Highbury

 Home Assessments Highbury for Rental Properties

-There are a variety of things you should look for during the home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a myriad of concerns to be able to examine in an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
 Some examples include:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling can have a significant impact for property owners and landlords.
-For specialist advice get in touch today to schedule your rental properties house assessment.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can have a significant impact for property owners and landlords.
+For professional advice get in touch today and book your rental properties home evaluation.

 home assessments for rental properties